Sabrina-S-White/calculator/README.md

 # calculator

 This is my calculator app for the Odin Project.
+It's built using HTML, CSS, and JavaScript.